| Home | About | Contact | Participants | Publications | Software | Industry | Links | Internal |

 MarkLogic

-Server product stores XML documents as a transaction-time database
+Server stores XML documents as a transaction-time database

 and supports transaction timeslice queries in XQuery (termed